-- Badass Damsel: Princess Jessa may need to be rescued, but can deliver bone-shattering kicks while in your party.
+- Badass Princess: Princess Jessa may need to be rescued, but can deliver bone-shattering kicks while in your party.

 - Brainwashed and Crazy: Mortred, courtesy of the Darkblade.